AwokeKnowing/conventionjs/README.md

 So in general, we think by convention you'll want the following in your html5/javascript app

--Simple "landing page" code that provides an entry point to your site/app -Resource loader that handles css, js, json, and html, with asnc (promise) syntax -Basic Site controller that handles putting the header and footer on each page, and loads page content templates -No frills javascript files to run along with each page, adding events and data -A siteapi (data provider) that your app will talk with for any data
+- Simple "landing page" code that provides an entry point to your site/app
+- Resource loader that handles css, js, json, and html, with asnc (promise) syntax
+- Basic Site controller that handles putting the header and footer on each page, and loads page content templates
+- No frills javascript files to run along with each page, adding events and data
+- A siteapi (data provider) that your app will talk with for any data

 Even if you don't use any code here, we want to provide you with a convention to follow, so that you build all the elements that you'll need (and not the ones you don't need!) into your initial design.